How to Find Growth Rate: Easy Guide with Formulas & Real Examples

 • Subtract 1 and multiply by 100%: (1.2386 – 1) × 100% ≈ 23.86%.

-CAGR is commonly applied in the comparison of growth of investments or revenues over several years.
-As an example, an investor invested in Amazon stock of 64,900 and it increased in value to 176,000 in 3 years (in the example provided by Investopedia) then the CAGR of [(176000/64900)/(1/3)-1)x100%] will be 39.5%.
-Applicability of CAGR: This formula is particularly helpful whereby a single annual growth is required to compare different investments or also in long-term growth of a project.
+CAGR is commonly applied in the comparison of the growth of investments or revenues over several years.
+As an example, an investor invested in Amazon stock of 64,900 and it increased in value to 176,000 in 3 years, then the CAGR of [(176000/64900)/(1/3)-1)x100%] will be 39.5%.
+Applicability of CAGR: This formula is particularly helpful when a single annual growth rate is required to compare different investments or also in long-term growth of a project.

 Monthly Growth Rate